Lifesaving Certification Requirements

 - CPR/BLS Guidelines:

 - All residents must be CPR/BLS certified within the first three months of starting their training.
-This certification must be kept in compliance throughout your whole training at UW Hospital and Clinics.
+This certification must be kept in compliance throughout entire training at UW Hospital and Clinics.

 - Renewal course: This is a three-hour class.
-Select this course if your certification has not expired.
+Select this course if certification has not expired.